 Becoming a Pro

-It’s easy to look like a pro while snowboarding.
+It’s easy to look like a pro while snowboarding, especially when you have amazing instructors to teach you.
 Who doesn’t like to look good on the slopes?

 With snowboarding, less is more.

 One undeniable perk of snowboarding is the board.
 Simply carry it over your shoulder and you’re good to go!

 This allows snowboarders to ooze cool without even meaning to.

 With only one piece of equipment to worry about, stunts and tricks look effortless.

 Why is there a Rivalry in the First Place?

 These two fantastic sports have an age-old rivalry.
 Skiing vs. snowboarding is well document by anyone who’s visited the slopes, shown by unspoken tension and cold stares.
 Or, in some cases, full blown fights.